rehive/docs-portal/content/platform/core-resources/transactions.md

         "profile": null
     },
     "messages": [],
-    "fees": [],
     "archived": false,
     "created": 1476691969394,
     "updated": 1496135465287
 }
 ```

-A debit transaction will look much the same as the above, except the `amount` will be a negative value and the `tx_type` will be `Debit`.
+A debit transaction will look much the same as the above, except the `amount` will be a negative value and the `tx_type` will be `debit`.

-On the other hand a transfer will have some additional information in the `partner` attribute.
+On the other hand, a transfer will have some additional information in the `partner` attribute.
 As stated previously, transfers are simply debits/credits themselves.
-So, if a transfer is made between two accounts 2 transactions will be created:
+So, if a transfer is made between two accounts then two transactions will be created:

 1. A debit transaction reducing the balance of the sender.
 In addition the `partner` attribute will be populated with a pointer to the receiver transaction.
 2. A credit transaction increasing the balance of the receiver.
 In addition the `partner` attribute will be populated with a pointer to the sender transaction.